2014–15 NCAA Division I women's basketball season: Women's National Invitation tournament

-After the NCAA Tournament field is announced, 64 teams were invited to participate in the Women's National Invitation Tournament.
+After the NCAA Tournament field was announced, 64 teams were invited to participate in the Women's National Invitation Tournament.
 The tournament began on March 20, 2013, and ended with the final on April 6.
 Unlike the men's National Invitation Tournament, whose semifinals and finals are held at Madison Square Garden, the WNIT holds all of its games at campus sites.